 These shrubs tend to self-sow, so if you see any surrounding seedlings, you can remove or transplant them to other areas of your yard.
 If you'd like to start some plants from seed, collect the pods in the fall, remove the seeds, and let them dry inside a paper bag.
 In the spring, plant the seeds in pots (or directly into the ground), and water them enough to keep the soil moist but not wet.

-Many people refer to the red bird of paradise as the Mexican bird of paradise (Caesalpinia mexicana), but this variety displays all yellow flowers.
+Many people refer to the red bird of paradise as the Mexican bird of paradise (Caesalpinia mexicana), but this is a different plant that displays all yellow flowers.
 The leaves of the Mexican bird of paradise are larger, yet they retain the same shape as the red bird of paradise.
 Mexican bird of paradise plants have a shorter blooming season and only flower during the springtime.

 Toxicity of Red Bird of Paradise

-The seeds and pods are poisonous and may cause harm if ingested, so keep them away from pets and don't let children put them in their mouths.
-If you suspect someone has consumed the seeds, call poison control immediately.
+The seeds and pods of this plant are mildly poisonous and can cause oral irritation or gastrointestinal symptoms if ingested, so keep them away from pets and children.
+Fatalities are very rare, but if you suspect someone has consumed the seeds, contact poison control immediately.
+Unless symptoms are very severe, treatment is often limited to drinking lots of water.

-The red bird of paradise is a fairly fast grower, and can get large—6 to 8 feet tall—so periodic trimming is an option depending on what size you'd like your shrub.
+The red bird of paradise is a fairly fast grower, and can get large—up to 20 feet tall—so periodic trimming is an option depending on what size you'd like your shrub.
 Red bird of paradise plants are often cut back in the winter since they don't tolerate frost, but they typically come back strong and healthy in the spring.